SteffTek/The-Internet-Modding/README.md

 `amount` declares how often a user can use this ability.

 `negate` negates the ability.
 So you can "unhack" users, or "unscam" other users.
 This does not work for the `inspect`-Type.
+Look up the [Reference](#enums) for more.

 ## Win Conditions
 The win conditions are stored inside the `win` attribute.
 This field will be ignored on non-custom roles.